 Case in point: Skillet Tomato Chicken

 I often post behind-the-scenes shots of the different recipes I’m testing, and I love seeing your reactions.
 Of all of the recipes I’ve posted to my story in the last few weeks, today’s simple combination of chicken and fresh tomatoes received the most requests.

 Don’t let the basic ingredient list or small number of steps in the skillet tomato chicken recipe fool you.
 This one-pan wonder hits every note on the flavor bar.

 The chicken is moist and juicy, a handful of capers and splash of red wine vinegar provide acidity and pop, garlic and parsley add freshness, and a small drizzle of honey adds just the right amount of sweetness to balance the dish and help the tomatoes caramelize.

 And oh, the cherry tomatoes!
 They are my very favorite part of the tomato chicken recipe.

 Fresh tomatoes in all sizes, colors, and shapes are one of summer’s most precious gifts.
 I could not imagine a better way to celebrate them and land dinner on the table in a timely fashion than with today’s Garlic Chicken and Tomatoes recipe.
-If you love fresh tomatoes the way I do, use them to make my Southwest Farro Salad with Corn and Tomatoes or Martha’s fried green tomatoes recipe sometime.
+If you love fresh tomatoes the way I do, use them to make my Italian Farro Salad or Martha’s fried green tomatoes recipe sometime.
 So good!

 I used a tri-color selection of cherry and grape tomatoes, but feel free to swap whatever looks best at the store or is most ripe from your garden.